bioperl/bioperl.github.io/howtos/Beginners.md

 print $seq_obj->seq();
 ```

-'''aaaatgggggggggggccccgtt''', '''#12345''', and '''example 1''' are called "arguments" in programming jargon.
+`aaaatgggggggggggccccgtt`, `#12345`, and `example 1` are called "arguments" in programming jargon.
 You could say that this example shows how to pass arguments to the `new()` method.

 ### Writing a sequence to a file

 This next example will show how two objects can work together to create a sequence file.
 We already have a Sequence object, `$seq_obj`, and we will create an additional object whose responsibility it is to read from and write to files.
-This object is the SeqIO object, where IO stands for Input-Output.
-By using in this manner you will be able to get input and make output for all of the sequence file formats supported by Bioperl (the [SeqIO HOWTO] has a complete list of supported formats).
-The way you create objects is very similar to the way we used `new()` to create a , or sequence, object:
+This object is the [Bio::SeqIO](http://search.cpan.org/search?query= Bio::SeqIO) object, where IO stands for Input/Output.
+By using in this manner you will be able to get input and make output for all of the sequence file formats supported by Bioperl (the [SeqIO HOWTO](SeqIO.html) has a complete list of supported formats).
+The way you create objects is very similar to the way we used `new()` to create a [Bio::Seq](http://search.cpan.org/search?query= Bio::Seq), or sequence, object:

 ```perl
 use Bio::SeqIO;